VellStraggler/pie/README.md

 3. **Navigate to the Project:** In the terminal, enter `cd "address\to\saved\project\pie"`
     - Alternatively, open the project folder in an IDE.
 4. **Run the Project:** Enter `flutter run` in the terminal.
-    - Chose the device you wish to run the app on:
+    - Choose the device you wish to run the app on:
-        * Web - Looks clean, but will not save your changes
+        * Web - Do not use this one except for testing.
+No saving.
         * Desktop - Saves your tasks and changes to a JSON file.
+        * Phone - Plug your phone in with USB debugging turned on.
+This will install the app to your phone and save automatically

 ## Instructions for using the software: